Murder of Johnnie Mae Chappell

 Johnnie Mae Chappell (c.
-1929 – March 23, 1964) was an American murder victim during race riots in Jacksonville, Florida, killed by a gunshot from a passing car.
-After evidence and documents went missing her killer was charged with manslaughter - only serving three years in prison - and the other passengers were never charged.
+1929 – March 23, 1964) was an American murder victim during a race riot in Jacksonville, Florida, killed by a gunshot from a passing car.
+After evidence and documents went missing, her killer was convicted of manslaughter and served only three years in prison.
+The other passengers were never charged.
 Detectives working the investigation claimed they lost their jobs due to their complaints regarding police racism and how the case was handled.

 Life

 Johnnie Mae Chappell was a mother of 10 and worked as a cleaner.
 Her husband was named Willie, and worked two jobs.

 Death

-During race riots in Jacksonville, Florida on the evening of March 23, 1964, Chappell (then 35) was walking along U.S. Route 1 northwest of the city looking for her wallet, which had fallen from her bag while carrying groceries home.
+During a race riot in Jacksonville, Florida on the evening of March 23, 1964, Chappell (then 35) was walking along U.S. Route 1 northwest of the city looking for her wallet, which had fallen from her bag while carrying groceries home.
 As she walked, four men drove past in a blue Plymouth, one of whom fired a gunshot which hit Chappell.
 After being found by her husband who had left the house to look for her, Chappell was being transported to a hospital in an ambulance when she died.

 As word of Chappell's killing spread, riots escalated in the city.